-The nuclear family is the most common household unit.
+The is the most common household unit.
 Extended family tend to live separately but close to one another.
 However, many different living situations and family forms are gaining acceptance in the Netherlands.
 It is now common to see single-person households, single-parent families and couples without children.
 Moreover, there is an increasing acceptance of same-sex couples with children.
 This demonstrates the attitude of tolerance in Dutch society towards different choices in family structure.

 Within the household, it is usually the man who has the principal authority.
 However, gender is becoming a less important factor in determining a person's role or duty in the family.
 Women often have equal rights and the opportunity to choose their form of contribution to the household dynamic.
 Some Dutch women may work part-time to allow for flexibility in caring for their children.
 It is also becoming common for both parents to choose part-time employment so that the couple can take turns tending to the household and children while the other works.